 In June 2012, the Governmental Accounting Standards Board (GASB) issued Statement 68, Accounting and Financial Reporting for Pensions.
-The GASB also issued Statement 71, Pension Transition for Contributions Made Subsequent to the Measurement Date (amends GASB Statement 68).
-These statements amend the financial reporting requirements of GASB Statement 27 and are effective for years ending in 2015 and after.
+The GASB also issued Statement 71, Pension Transition for Contributions Made Subsequent to the Measurement Date (amends GASB Statement 68); Statement 73, for pensions outside of the scope of GASB 68; and Statement 78, for nongovernmental defined benefit pension plans.